rohitsupekar/learn-PDEs-from-data/README.md

 <img src="schematic.png" align="center" width="650">

 ## Install the dependencies:
-First clone the repo and navigate to the code directory.
+If you would like to use the code locally, clone the repo and navigate to the code directory.

 (Using conda) Create a new environment
 ```